databricks/spark-training/strata_2013/index.md

 </div>
 </div>

-- Exercise: At the end of the K-Means algorithm, print the titles of 10 articles assigned to that cluster.
+- Exercise: At the `do while` loop completes, write code to print the titles of 10 articles assigned to each cluster.

     <div class="solution" markdown="1">
       val numArticles = 10